formulae-org/package-time-js/README.md

    * Minute
    * Second
    * Millisecond
-   * Timezone offset
+   * Time zone offset, in minutes.
+It always retrieves 0 if the current or given time zone does not observe dayling saving time
-   * Whether or not the time is in daylight saving time
+   * Whether or not the time is in daylight saving time.
+It always retrieves false if the current or given time zone does not observe dayling saving time
 * Formatting a time expression (as a string)
     * In the current or given locale
     * In the current or given timezone